flaviotruzzi/flaviotruzzi.github.io/_posts/2016-03-14-getting-started-with-spark.markdown

 addSbtPlugin("com.typesafe.sbt" % "sbt-native-packager" % "1.0.6")
 {% endhighlight %}

-That add the `SBT Native Packaging` plugin, that we will use in order to package our application later.
+That added the `SBT Native Packaging` plugin, that we will use in order to package our application later.
 On the `build.properties` just drop the following:

 {% highlight properties %}
 sbt.version=0.13.11
 {% endhighlight %}

-This will configure sbt to use version `0.13.11`.
+This tell sbt to use its version `0.13.11`.

-Finally the last part of the structure that is not data neither actual code, let's configure our `logback.xml`, that should be put on `src/main/resources`.
+Finally, the last part of the structure that is not data neither actual code, let's configure our `logback.xml`, that should be put on `src/main/resources`.

 {% highlight xml %}
 <configuration debug="false">